felias-fogg/dw-link/docs/manual.md

 If you do one of these things, either you might lose the connection to the target or, in the last two cases, the instruction might do something wrong.

+# 5 Known issues and bugs

+* Automatic power-cycling does not yet work.
+In other words, one should connect Vcc of the ICSP connector to 5V of the UNO and power-cycle manually.x
+* Program loading on ATmegas is untested and does not seem to work yet.